danjiehu/cpp-playground/debug-demo/README.md

+This repo is created to document how to set up and utilize debugging for C++ in Visual Studio Code.

 # debug

 * `Run and Debug` button on left side menu
 * setting: `g++ - build and bebug active file`
 * click `the green Play button` to start a debugging session
-* break points: where you want to
+* break points (the red dot): where you want to the program to pause - the debugger will execute code until the line **BEFORE** where you set the debugger
+* the yellow arrow: points to the line that is ABOUT TO be executed, but NOT yet
 * set WATCH variables
 * **view address**
 * menu buttons